mike-proven-freelancer/mike-proven-freelancer/README.md

 ---

-*Living and working in Vietnam · Open to part-time work and learning by doing.*
+*Living and working in Vietnam · Open to projects.*